sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 details!

-As of v0.9.8, `index` can take any of the supported input types, but unless you are using a zip file, it may need to load all the sketches into memory before indexing them.
+As of v0.9.8, `index` can take any of the supported input types, but unless you are using a zip file or a pathlist of JSON files, it may need to load all the sketches into memory before indexing them.
 Moreover, you can only use external storage with a zip file.
-We are working on improving this; see [issue #415](https://github.com/sourmash-bio/sourmash_plugin_branchwater/issues/415) for details.
+We are working on improving this; see
+[issue #415](https://github.com/sourmash-bio/sourmash_plugin_branchwater/issues/415)
+for details.
+A warning will be printed to stderr in situations where the sketches are being loaded into memory.

 #### Internal vs external storage of sketches in a RocksDB index